Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Case Study

 \subsection{System Description}

-Fig.~\ref{fig:main_scheme} describes the system studied in this work, which consists of a power converter connected to a weak grid.
+Fig.~\ref{fig:main_scheme} shows the system studied in this work, which consists of a converter-interfaced generator connected to a weak grid.
 This case study is similar to that analysed in~\cite{Wang2018}.
-In the original case study, three scenarios are proposed and one of them is unstable due to the dynamics introduced by the PLL.
+In the original case study, three scenarios are proposed and one of them is unstable due to the action of the PLL.
 In this paper, the same unstable scenario is taken as the starting point.
 However, it is assumed that the root cause of the instability is unknown and has to be found.
-It is also assumed that the impedance of the grid ($\vb*{Z_g^{dq}}$) is fixed.
+It is also assumed that the impedance of the grid ($\mathbf{Z}_{g}$) is fixed.
 The grid consists of an ideal voltage source ($v_g$), with amplitude $V_1$ and frequency $\omega_1$, a series inductor ($L_g$) and a parallel capacitor ($C_g$).
 The power converter consists of a three-phase inverter that generates the voltage $v_o$, and an output filter ($L$).
-The control algorithm consists of a conventional current space-vector based PI controller with decoupling terms and grid-voltage feed-forward.
-The computational delay is modelled by using a constant delay $T_d$ ($e^{-sT_d}$).
-This controller uses a PLL to align the synchronous reference frame of the power converter with that of the grid voltage space vector.
-The main objective of the power converter is the injection of constant currents ($I_1^d$ and $I_1^q$) into the grid.
+The control algorithm is based on a conventional current space-vector PI controller with decoupling terms and grid-voltage feed-forward.
+The computation delay is modelled by using a constant delay $T_d$ ($e^{-sT_d}$).
+The controller includes a PLL to align the synchronous reference frame of the power converter with that of the grid voltage space vector.
+The main objective of the power converter is the injection of constant currents ($I_{1,d}$ and $I_{1,q}$) into the grid.
 Table~\ref{tab:params} shows the values of the parameters used in this work.